-Roe v.
-Wade is in danger, say abortion rights backers
+Abortion rights backers: Supreme Court’s Texas ruling shows Roe v.
+Wade is in danger

 Kagan was criticizing the court’s one-paragraph order, which she wrote was reached “after less than 72 hours’ thought.”

-The order was unsigned but was the product of the court’s most conservative justices — Clarence Thomas and Samuel A. Alito Jr. — and President Donald Trump’s nominees to the court: Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett.
+The order was unsigned but was the product of the court’s most conservative justices — Clarence Thomas and Samuel Alito Jr. — and President Donald Trump’s nominees to the court: Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett.

-The Texas law was specifically designed to keep federal courts from intervening to stop it before it could take effect.
-It replaced government officials who normally would enforce abortion restrictions with individual citizens, who can bring civil suits to impose damages not on the woman who seeks an abortion past the six-week deadline but anyone who aids and abets her in any way.
+The Texas law was specifically designed to keep federal courts from intervening before it could take effect.
+It replaced government officials who normally would enforce abortion restrictions with individual citizens.
+They can bring civil suits to impose damages, not on the woman who seeks an abortion past the six-week deadline but anyone who aids and abets her in any way.

 The court’s order said challengers to the law did not show they were likely to succeed with their own novel plan to combat the law — stopping state court judges and clerks from accepting those civil lawsuits.